logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/hopsworks-installer.rst

    ./hopsworks-installer.sh -i purge -ni

+.. _http-proxy:

-Installation from behind a HTPP Proxy (firewall)
+Installation from behind a HTTP Proxy (firewall)
 ---------------------------------------------------

 Installation will not work if your http proxy has a self-signed certificate.
-You can explictly specify the http proxy by passing the '-p' switch to the installer.
+You can explicitly specify the http proxy by passing the '-p' switch to the installer.

 .. code-block:: bash

    ./hopsworks-installer.sh -p https://1.2.3.4:3283

 If you have set the environment variable http_proxy or https_proxy, hopsworks-installer.sh will use it, even if you don't specify the '-p-' switch.
 The '-p' switch overrides the environment variable, if both are set.
 If both http_proxy and https_proxy environment variables are set, it will favour the http_proxy environment variable.
-You can chanage this behaviour using the following arguments '-p $https_proxy'.
+You can change this behavior using the following arguments '-p $https_proxy'.

 Air-gapped installation